fyookball/ChainBet/MULTIPLAYER.md

 ## Multilock

-We draw our initial inspiration from a multilock idea originally proposed by Kumaresan and Bentov, which offers the principle of  jointly locking coins for fair exchange.
+We draw our initial inspiration from a multilock idea originally proposed by Kumaresan and Bentov<sup>1</sup>, which offers the principle of  jointly locking coins for fair exchange.
 Their proposal calls for a protocol change, using the leaves of the Merkle root to obtain a transaction ID even if transaction is unsigned.

 However, a protocol change is not necessary for our purposes.
 We can build our solution simply by applying the correct tiering of transactions and time locks.